HomeJPY / ARS • Currency

 Previous close

 The peso is the currency of Argentina since 1992, identified within Argentina by the symbol $ preceding the amount in the same way as many countries using peso or dollar currencies.
-It is subdivided into 100 centavos, but due to rapid inflation, coins with a face value below one peso are now rarely used.
+It is subdivided into 100 centavos, but with 10 pesos being worth about 1 US cent in early 2025, smaller denominations are not issued or in normal use.
 Its ISO 4217 code is ARS.
 It replaced the austral at a rate of 10,000 australes to one peso.
-Argentine currency has experienced severe inflation, with periods of hyperinflation, since the mid-20th century, with periodic change of the currency to a new version at a rate ranging from 100:1 to 10,000:1.
+Argentine currency has experienced severe inflation, with periods of hyperinflation, since the mid-20th century, with periodic change of the currency valuation to a new version at a rate ranging from 100:1 to 10,000:1.
 A new peso introduced in 1992, officially the peso convertible de curso legal, was worth 10,000,000,000,000 pesos moneda nacional, the currency in use until 1970.
-Since the early 21st century, the peso has experienced further substantial inflation, reaching 276.2% year-on-year in February 2024, the highest since the current peso was introduced in the Convertibility plan of 1991.
-The official exchange rate for the United States dollar valued the peso convertible de curso legal at one US dollar at its introduction in 1992, which was maintained until early 2002.
+Since the early 21st century, the peso has experienced further substantial inflation, reaching 289.4% year-on-year in April 2024, the highest since the current peso was introduced in the Convertibility plan of 1991.
 Wikipedia

 Discover more